British Columbia Historical Textbooks

 Support for the BC Historical Textbooks project is provided by:

-- The University Librarian’s Office at UVic
+- the University Librarian’s Office at UVic

-- The Social Sciences and Humanities Research Council of Canada Insight Grant program
+- the Social Sciences and Humanities Research Council of Canada Insight Grant program

 - Institute of Education at the University College London’s Library, Culture, Collections & Open Science

-- The Leibniz Institute for Educational Media | Georg Eckert Institute, Germany
+- the Leibniz Institute for Educational Media | Georg Eckert Institute, Germany

 - British Columbia Library Association (BCLA)